Chronology of World War II

 3rd Ammunition Company Marines

-SOE (Special Operations Executive) and Cretan Partisans on Crete, 1 June 1944
+SOE and Cretan Partisans

-SOE and Cretan partisans
+SOE and Cretan Partisans

 Infantrymen of The Royal Winnipeg Rifles